The CMB Cold Spot under the lens II: Lensing signatures in polarization and cosmic texture footprints: Conclusions and Perspectives

 \section{Conclusions and Perspectives}

-Cosmic textures constitute a unique messenger from the very early universe, tracing physics at energy scales of $10^{15}\!-\!10^{16}\,\mathrm{GeV}$ characteristic of Grand Unified Theories (GUTs)\cite{turok1989global}.
-Their imprints on the CMB therefore encode information from an era earlier than photon decoupling and, potentially, earlier than inflation itself, providing an observational handle on GUT‐scale physics that is otherwise inaccessible to laboratory experiments or lower-energy cosmological probes \cite{turok1989global,Turok:1990gw,DURRER1992527,Durrer:2001cg}.
+Cosmic textures constitute a unique messenger from the very early universe, tracing physics at energy scales of $10^{15}\!-\!10^{16}\,\mathrm{GeV}$ characteristic of Grand Unified Theories (GUTs)~\cite{Turok:1990gw}.
+Their imprints on the CMB therefore encode information from an era earlier than photon decoupling and, potentially, earlier than inflation itself, providing an observational handle on GUT-scale physics that is otherwise inaccessible to laboratory experiments or lower-energy cosmological probes \cite{Turok:1990gw,DURRER1992527,Durrer:2001cg}.
 Detecting (or tightly constraining) a texture signature would thus illuminate the structure of the primordial universe and place direct limits on high-energy particle models far beyond the reach of colliders.

-All things considered, the lensing signal from a texture capable of producing the CS could be detected at high significance, $2.8\sigma$ with the Simons Observatory, provided the optimistic scenario in which the texture amplitude equals the $2\sigma$ upper-bound constraint derived from \textit{Planck} 2018 data \cite{Akrami:2018mcd}.
-Taking into account the best-fit scenario, the S/N is reduced to only $1.8$, yet a remarkable sensitivity given the expected bending of no more than 6 arcsec.
-Adding polarization proves crucial: relative to a temperature-only reconstruction, the inclusion of polarization improves the cumulative S/N by $\sim50\%$, allowing the detection of lensing signals that were previously beyond reach.
+The lensing signal from a texture capable of producing the CS could be detected at $2.3\sigma$ significance with the Simons Observatory, in the optimistic scenario in which the texture amplitude equals the $2\sigma$ upper-bound constraint derived from \textit{Planck} 2018 data \cite{Akrami:2018mcd}.
+For the best-fit texture parameters, the S/N is reduced to $1.5$, still a notable sensitivity given the expected bending of no more than $6^{\prime\prime}$.
+These numbers highlight the central role of polarization.
+Although \textit{Planck} polarization is noise-dominated beyond $\ell\!>\!1000$ \cite{Planck:2019nip}, next-generation surveys will reach $\ell\!>\!3000$ in polarization.
+In our SO forecast, adding polarization improves the cumulative S/N by $\sim67\%$ relative to temperature alone, making weak localized lensing signals accessible that would otherwise remain below the temperature-only sensitivity.

-Nevertheless, the methodology introduced here provides a powerful means of detecting subtle lensing signatures, at the $\sim\!10''$ level, in forthcoming Simons Observatory data.
-Although a topological defect served as our case study, the pipeline is agnostic: it can be applied to any lensing profile and its corresponding temperature (or polarization) signature.
+The main methodological contribution of this work is a targeted template-amplitude pipeline: instead of reconstructing an arbitrary lensing field, it projects the standard quadratic lensing response onto a localized profile and combines the ordered temperature and polarization pairs.
+Although a topological defect served as our case study, the pipeline is agnostic to the physical origin of the lensing profile and can be applied to any localized imprint with a specified morphology and center.

-Although \textit{Planck} polarization is noise-dominated beyond $\ell\!>\!1000$ \cite{Planck:2019nip}, next-generation surveys will reach $\ell\!>\!3000$ and substantially increase the S/N of lensing estimators by incorporating polarization, crucial for detecting the weak signatures from voids, clusters, and topological defects with our method.